restanrm/gans/README.md

 > sudo ./gans run -d data.json

-You create a deamon that wait the commands.
+This deamon is now waiting for commands.

-Here is how to specify which ip to scan, open a new terminal and :
+Here is how to specify which ip to scan, open a new terminal and in the same directory :

-> ./gans scan <range d'adresse IP>
+> ./gans scan \<range d'adresse IP\>

 ex :